 The most important thing is that there’s zero protection from the sun, so bring a hat, sunscreen and sunglasses, seriously.
 You’ll be staring almost directly into the sun at sunset and for day games it can be brutal.

-Try to get the lowest row if you can, because from Rows 40 and up it can get difficult to follow the action.
+Try to get the lowest row if you can also because from Rows 40 and up, it can get difficult to follow the action.

 There’s three super helpful Fenway Park seating tips; but as I’ve said, there’s something important to know about every seating area at Fenway.
-Don’t sit in a bad seat for nine innings…choose the best seats at Fenway Park with this guide.
+Don’t sit in a bad seat for nine innings…think ahead.